d-krupke/AlgLab-WS2425-material/sheets/04_mip/exercises/01_tsp/README.md

    the linear relaxation has a value of 90, the similarity is 90%.
 4. Save both results in the `evaluation.ipynb` notebook for us to verify.

+> [!TIP]
+>
+> When solving the Bottleneck Traveling Salesman Problem (BTSP) with a SAT
+> solver, the subtour elimination constraints are modified to $\geq 1$.
+This is
+> sufficient for correctness and can be implemented as a simple and efficient
+> clause.
+In contrast, for MIP solvers, using $\geq 2$ is typically more
+> efficient because it leads to a stronger linear relaxation.
+>
+> If you are curious, you can compare the linear relaxations for $\geq 1$ and
+> $\geq 2$ in this exercise to observe the difference in performance.
+This
+> highlights an important principle: your model should be tailored to the solver
+> you are using.

 ## References

 - [Definition of Linear Relaxation on Wikipedia](https://en.wikipedia.org/wiki/Linear_programming_relaxation)